aimtiaz11/oracle-jdbc-tester/README.md

 java -jar target/jdbc-tester-1.0.jar <schema_name> <schema_password> jdbc:oracle:thin:@//<host>:<port>/<SID>
 ```

+### Secure your credentials

-> When running this tool ad-hoc, a good security practice would be read the DB username and password into a variable by using `read` command in Linux (or similar) and then execute the JAR file.
+When running this tool ad-hoc, a good security practice would be read the DB username and password into a variable by using `read` command in Linux (or similar) and then execute the JAR file.

-> This prevents DB credentials being stored in `~/.bash_history`.
+This prevents DB credentials being stored in `~/.bash_history`.

 ```sh